thelfer/MFrontGallery/docs/papers/joss/paper.md

-`MFront` is an open-source code generator dedicated to material knowledge [@Helfer2015;@cea_edf_mfront_2022] developped by the French Alternative Energies and Atomic Energy Commission (CEA) and Électricité de France. `MFront` is part of the `PLEIADES` numerical platform, which is devoted to multi-physics nuclear fuel simulations and is developped by CEA and its industrial partners EDF and Framatome.
-Since its release as an open-source project, `MFront` has been used in numerous applications covering a wide range of materials (ceramics, metals, concrete, woods, etc.) and physical phenomena (viscoplasticity,
+`MFront` is an open-source code generator dedicated to material knowledge [@Helfer2015;@cea_edf_mfront_2022] developped by the French Alternative Energies and Atomic Energy Commission (CEA) and Électricité de France (EDF). `MFront` is part of the `PLEIADES` numerical platform, which is devoted to multi-physics nuclear fuel simulations and is developped by CEA and its industrial partners EDF and Framatome.
+Since it was released as an open-source project, `MFront` has been used in numerous applications covering a wide range of materials (ceramics, metals, concrete, woods, etc.) and physical phenomena (viscoplasticity,